 Even before the financial crisis, pension asset managers used very conservative investment strategies.
 In March 2007 growth funds contained only up to 20% of stock investments.
 In this case the difference between the pension funds was insignificant.
 In our calculations we have supposed that this proportion will be linearly increased up to 50% in the next 3 years.
 After that the proportion of the stock investment in the balanced fund will be 30%.
 The development of the average level of savings and average proportion of the stock investment with standard deviations for such a cautious investment strategies can be found in Fig. 3 and Tab.
 3. In order to demonstrate that these strategies are still too conservative, we have considered very high risk aversion coefficient a = 12.
-One can observe that even in this case, it is optimal to stay in the growth and balanced funds as long as possible (according to
+One can observe that even in this case, it

 Fig. 2 The average value $\mathbb{E}(d_t)$ for the risk aversion parameter a = 9.
 No governmental limitations on the optimal choice of $\hat{\delta}t$ (left); governmental limitations imposed (right).
-The error bars show the standard deviation of d_t .
+The error bars show the standard deviation of $d_t$ .
 Source: [8]